 Eyeota, which spans across Europe, Asia, Australia and the Americas, works across the big six holding companies and has clients such as Telstra and Optus.

-Following the exit of co-founder and APAC MD Trent Lloyd who departed the business late last year for a role at Salesforce, Jackson said the ad tech firm has big plans to expand its team as it looks to bring in a commercial director and sales person.
+Following the exit of co-founder Trent Lloyd who departed the business late last year for a role at Salesforce, Jackson said the ad tech firm has big plans to expand its team as it looks to bring in a commercial director and sales person.

 AdNews investigated what GDPR means for the Australian market when it rolled out last year.